Registration for the 2018 California Economic Summit is now open! The statewide event takes place in Santa Rosa on November 15-16.

-In its first four years, the Summit network of business, equity, environmental, and civic organizations has rallied around a strategic vision for sustainable economic growth—and built a track record of advancing these shared goals of the state’s economic regions.
+In its first six years, the Summit network of business, equity, environmental, and civic organizations has rallied around a strategic vision for sustainable economic growth—and built a track record of advancing these shared goals of the state’s economic regions.
 For California to prosper, the Summit believes progress must be accelerated in three key areas.
 These are the One Million Challenges.
 In the next decade, private, civic, and public-sector leaders have pledged to work together—and hold themselves accountable—to produce:

 - ONE MILLION MORE SKILLED WORKERS

 - ONE MILLION MORE ACRE-FEET OF WATER